Fetasalyt/TCAMpy/docs/Background.rst

 Theoretical Background
 ======================

 The theoretical background for this model is based on the work of Carlos A Valentim, José A Rabi and Sergio A David.
+I expanded this model by simulating an immune response during the growth of the tumor cells.
+Other ideas, like mutations and nutrition may also be implemented in the future.

 Valentim CA, Rabi JA, David SA.
 Cellular-automaton model for tumor growth dynamics: Virtualization of different scenarios.
 Comput Biol Med.
 2023 Feb;153:106481. doi: 10.1016/j.compbiomed.2022.106481.
 Epub 2022 Dec 28.
 PMID: 36587567.